Robomow RX12u robotic lawn mower review

 Finally, the dock.
 It has sockets for mains power and boundary wires, and status LEDs as well as charging contacts which mirror the unit.

-Even for its budget price, the Robomow RX12u offers many innovative features which make mowing your lawn easier without needing much input from you.
+Even for its budget price, the Robomow RX12u offers many innovative features which make mowing your lawn easier without needing too much input from you.

 Different battery type

 As a battery-powered garden tool, it’s worth talking about this aspect first.
 The Robomow RX12u uses a Lithium-Ferrum battery rather than the typical Lithium-Ion.
-The RX12u battery (7 Ah) is larger than the ones commonly found in robomowers.
+The RX12u battery (7 Ah) is larger than the ones commonly found in other robomowers.

 However, and this is important, it means the charging time is a massive 16 to 20 hours.
 You did not read that wrong.
 On a single charge, the RX12u offers between 90 and 120 minutes of mowing time.
 You don’t need a degree in maths to realise this is quite a poor ratio.